 Our chapter is named after Warrenton’s earlier name, Fauquier Court House.
-We were chartered in April of 1982 and recently celebrated our 35th anniversary.
+We were chartered in April of 1982 and are looking forward to celebrating our 40th anniversary.

 We started with 40 members, and so far this year we achieved a milestone of 115 members.

 Supporting the feeding of children in poverty through Fauquier FISH (For Immediate Sympathetic Help);

 Supporting veterans through providing food/hygienic supplies to the Veterans Clinic in Staunton;

 Surveying/documenting/cleaning cemeteries with Revolutionary War patriots buried within them in Fauquier & Rappahannock Counties;

 Working on establishing a Revolutionary War monument in Fauquier County; and

 Providing the local community with an annual Genealogy Workshop that provides 8 classes, a guest luncheon speaker, personal genealogical advice, and lunch – all for free.